-Copper Current Density for Simulations, The Quick and Dirty Way
+Copper Current Density for Simulations, Using Quick and Dirty PCB Design Rules

-Instead of writing about specific guidelines and how to use them, I want to tell you how I figure out a ballpark figure that should be acceptable for the design in question.
+Instead of writing about specific guidelines and how to use them, I want to tell you how I use some more dirty PCB design rules to figure out a ballpark figure that should be acceptable for the design in question.
 Without using thermal simulation tools, such as Ansys IcePak, you won't truly know what your maximum current density should be.
-I see tools like PDN Analyzer as an incredibly effective means of determining whether your design is sane and going the right direction before moving on to real world testing and far more expensive simulation tools—if your design is pushing the limits.
+I see tools like PDN Analyzer as an incredibly effective means of determining whether your design is sane and going in the right direction before moving on to real-world testing and far more expensive simulation tools—if your design is pushing the limits.

 If your trace gets too hot, it could: